nuonco/actions-release/README.md

-# Build and Release
+# Release Build

-This action will create a new build of a component, and then a new release using that build.
-It's an easy to way to automate deploying updates to your installs.
+This action will create a new release of a build.

 This is a composite action that uses the [Nuon CLI](https://docs.nuon.co/quickstart#installing-the-cli-and-terraform-provider).
 If you need a more sophisticated integration, you can use the CLI directly from your Github Action workflows (or any other automation platform.)